phalcon/blog/_posts/2013-05-02-sample-application-vokuro.md

 ---
 ![Vokuro](/assets/files/2013-05-02-vokuro.png)

-[Vökuró](https://vokuro.phalcon.io/), is our new sample application to showcase the features of Phalcon. ​We implemented several features related to authorization​, authentication ​ and security.
-Some of the​se features have recently been introduced in the framework.
-This sample application ​provides a basic frontend and a backend where users/profiles/security can be managed.
+[Vökuró](https://vokuro.phalcon.io/), is our new sample application to showcase the features of Phalcon.
+We implemented several features related to authorization, authentication  and security.
+Some of these features have recently been introduced in the framework.
+This sample application provides a basic frontend and a backend where users/profiles/security can be managed.

 The following features are implemented: